kang5647/bnb-telegram-demo/README.md

-# Vite React WalletConnect WAGMI Telegram Mini App
+# Vite React WalletConnect WAGMI Telegram Mini Dapp

 Follow these steps to create a Vite React application, integrate WalletConnect using WAGMI, publish it as a GitHub Page, and deploy it as a Telegram Mini App.
 This Web3 App aims to demonstrate common on-chain mechanics such as claiming tokens and using those tokens to mint NFTs, and to inspire the community to build on Telegram.